jonathanmcd/companyApp/README.md

 Describe your web API.

-HTTP Verb & Path |  Description
+HTTP Verb &amp; Path | Description
 -- | --
 GET: /api/courses | return a list of ALL courses regardless of status
 GET: /api/courses/:code | return a course details based on course code lookup